instana/openapi/spec/descriptions/createSyntheticTest.md

 ## Optional Parameters:

 - **id** Users are allowed to specify their own id for the test.
 A test id can contain letters, numbers, underscores, colons and hyphens.
-Max length is 128.
+Maximum length is 128.

 ## Sample script and payload:
 - A sample script to create an API Simple test